menu hamburger logo

 The FIFA World Cup Gallery

-The FIFA World Cup Gallery is the largest room in the museum and is dedicated to the two most important competitions run by FIFA – the FIFA World Cup and the FIFA Women’s World Cup.
+The FIFA World Cup Gallery is the largest room at the museum and is dedicated to the two most important competitions run by FIFA – the FIFA World Cup and the FIFA Women’s World Cup.
 It is the beating heart of the museum.

-The history is brought to life through displays dedicated to each tournament, showcasing extraordinary objects from football’s past: a shirt from the first finals in Uruguay, a tracksuit worn by Pelé at the 1958 finals, the kit and gold medal won by April Heinrichs, the first woman to lift the Women’s World Cup.
+The history is brought to life through displays dedicated to each tournament, showcasing extraordinary objects from football’s past: a shirt from the first finals in Uruguay, a tracksuit worn by Pelé at the 1958 finals, the kit worn and gold medal won by April Heinrichs, the first woman to lift the Women’s World Cup.

 Pride of place goes to the two trophies themselves, both of which have a permanent home within the museum.
-The FIFA World Cup trophy made its debut at the 1974 World Cup, after Brazil were allowed to keep the Jules Rimet trophy after winning the title for a third time in 1970.
+The FIFA World Cup Trophy made its debut at the 1974 World Cup, after Brazil were allowed to keep the Jules Rimet Trophy after winning the title for a third time in 1970.
 The FIFA Women’s World Cup Trophy dates from 1999, when it was introduced for the finals in the USA.

 FWFM_World Cup Gallery2.jpg